-The Ihama also acted like Sungusungu, however their role differed in that, they only formed part of those charged with making follow-ups, popularly known as Fuata Nyayo (which directly translates as follow footprint) when livestock were stolen as opined by 34 (8.3%) of the community members.
-However, unlike the Sungusungu, they were fighters who could also form part of the clan warriors during inter-clan fights.
+The Ihama also acted like Sungusungu, however their role differed in that, they formed part of those charged with making follow-ups, popularly known as Fuata Nyayo (which translates as follow footprint) when livestock were stolen as opined by 34 (8.3%) of the community members.
 Together with Sungusungu they formed part of the policing arm of Iritongo and hence indigenous conflict management system.
-Apart from following the footprint (kufuata nyayo), on tip -offs that livestock had been stolen they ambushed the cattle rustlers, fought them and if successful, the livestock were returned to their owners.
+Apart from following the footprint (kufuata nyayo), on tip -offs that livestock had been stolen they ambushed the cattle rustlers, fought them and if successful, the livestock were returned to their courses. their owners.

-Availability of these institutions agrees with conflict management writers that indigenous conflict management mechanisms use local actors and traditional community based judicial conflict management mechanisms.
+Availability of these institutions agree with conflict management writers that indigenous conflict management mechanisms use local actors and traditional community based judicial conflict management mechanisms.
 For instance, Sharabi (2010) notes that in the Israel-Palestine case, any proposed resolution plan must be proportional to the intricate problem otherwise it will be dwarfed by the magnitude of the crisis.
-In support of this, Choudree (1999) notes that the use of alternative methods of conflict resolution by traditional societies of South

-Africa was deeply rooted in their customs and traditions.
+In support of this, Choudree (1999) notes that the use of alternative methods of conflict resolution by traditional societies of South Africa was deeply rooted in their customs and traditions.